cwkosman/cherin-food-blog/content/recipes/cheesy-mushroom-onion-biscuits.md

 Once mushrooms are crisped and browned on the edges, remove from heat and set aside.

-Meanwhile, in a large bowl combine flour (3 3/4 cup), baking powder (1 1/2 Tbsp.), baking soda (1 1/2 tsp.), salt (1 1/4 Tsp.).
+Meanwhile, in a large bowl combine flour (3 3/4 cup), baking powder (1 1/2 Tbsp.), baking soda (1 1/2 tsp.), salt (1 1/4 tsp.).
 Mix well, then add butter cubes.
 Blend butter and flour mixture until butter is broken into "pea-sized" pieces.
 You don't want to completely mix in the butter, as the lumps will help add flakiness to the biscuits.

 Next, add cheese (2 1/2 cups) to the large bowl, chopped green onions or chives (3/4 cup), and mushroom "bacon".
 Gradually add buttermilk, stirring often, until you get a sticky but mold-able batter.
 Depending on type of flour you're using, you may need to add more or less buttermilk.